Lead dioxide: Safety

 PbO2 is not combustible, but it enhances flammability of other substances and the intensity of the fire.
 In case of a fire it gives off irritating and toxic fumes.

 Lead dioxide is poisonous to aquatic life, but because of its insolubility it usually settles out of water.
+When a community water supply switched from chlorine to monochloramine as a disinfectant, lead is known to leach from lead service lines (plumbing pipes).
+Because of its insolubility, lead dioxide serves as a passivation layer lead pipes that convey chlorinated water.